CedBisaya/DOST-V-InVta/README.md

-InVta

-Event Management System — Web Portal
+InVta — Event Management System

-This is the Web Management Portal for the Department of Science and Technology – Region V (DOST-V) to manage Event designed to streamline complex event lifecycles.
-While the broader system includes a mobile application for end-users, this specific portal serves as the "Command Center" for high-level administration and coordination.
+The Event Management System is a web-system is designed for Department of Science and Technology – Region V (DOST-V) to manage users, events, attendance and reports.
+This system will simplify the event process by digitizing manual workflows and providing a centralized hub for coordination.

-Built with Laravel 12, Livewire, and Tailwind CSS, this platform provides a reactive, modern interface for managing parent-child event structures, automated logistics, and attendee engagement.

 Administrative Roles
-This web portal is tailored specifically for two primary administrative tiers:

-Super Admin: Full system oversight, including event manager management, reports, activity logs and other configurations.
+Super Admin: Provides full system oversight, including the management of event managers, comprehensive reporting, activity logs, and global configurations.

-Event Manager: Dedicated tools for creating and monitoring specific events, managing Staff Marshals/Exhibitors, and reports.
+Event Manager: Offers dedicated tools for creating and monitoring specific events, managing Staff Marshals or Exhibitors, and generating event-specific reports.

 Core Web Features
--Hierarchical Event Planning: Robust support for "Parent-Child" event structures to manage multi-session or recurring events.
+Hierarchical Event Planning: Robust support for "Parent-Child" event structures to manage multi-session or recurring events.

+Digital Attendance Checking: QR code scanning functionality to efficiently verify and track user participation.

--Gamification: A centralized dashboard to configure the Points System, allowing managers to incentivize attendee participation.
+Gamification: A centralized dashboard to configure the Points System, allowing managers to incentivize attendee engagement.

--Automated Certification: Integrated logic for the instant generation and distribution of digital certificates upon event completion.
+Automated Certification: Integrated logic for the instant generation and distribution of digital certificates upon event completion.

--User Friendly Interface: For a beter user experience, a simple and friendly design is a must.
+User-Friendly Interface: A simple and intuitive design focused on providing a superior user experience.

-Database: MySQL

-Language: PHP & JavaScript